mwiens91/fooskill/docs/overview/rating_system.rst

 Glicko, and they behave as explained above.
 It also adds an additional
 parameter: a player's rating volatility, which is a measure of how volatile the player's game outcomes are.
-This parameter is in general not interpretable to the same degree that the rating and rating deviation parameters are.
+This parameter is in general not interpretable in the same way that the rating and rating deviation parameters are.

 Which rating algorithm should I use?
 ------------------------------------

 Glicko-2 works best when you have ~15–20 games per player per rating period.
-If you have significantly less than this game density, you won't see any benefits of Glicko-2 and may be better off using Glicko.
+If your game density is significantly less than this, you won't see any of the benefits Glicko-2 has over Glicko, and may be better off just using Glicko.

 .. _Elo rating system: https://en.wikipedia.org/wiki/Elo_rating_system
 .. _Glicko rating system: http://www.glicko.net/glicko/glicko.pdf